ichistmeinname/Curry-Lenses/curry-lens.md

   for semantic bidirectionalization; superior to syntactic bidirectionalization on its own in many cases
 * syntactic bidirectonalization as black box
-* semnatic bidirectionalization as gass box: look into it and refactor it to enable a plugging in of the syntactic technique
+* semnatic bidirectionalization as glass box: look into it and refactor it to enable a plugging in of the syntactic technique
 * syntactic technique on its own is never worse than the semantic technique own its own
-* assumes semantic linearity: for every $n$ `get [0..n]` does not contain any duplicates, which clearly is fulfilled, if `get`'s syntactic definition is lineary: linearity rules out one important cause for a potential failure
+* assumes semantic linearity: for every $n$ `get [0..n]` does not contain any duplicates, which clearly is fulfilled, if `get`'s syntactic definition is lineary: linearity rules out one important cause for a potential failure, namely potential equality mismatcg in `v'`
 * key idea: abstracting from lists to length of lists, or more generally, from data structures to shapes
 * uses `Nat` instead of `Int`, move from `[a]` to `Nat`: `get`-function gets simpler, no data values have to be kept; can lead to injectivity and, hence, to simpler complement functions
-* explicit bias: bias to applu when reflecting specific updated views back to the source level
+* explicit bias: bias to apply when reflecting specific updated views back to the source level
 * this bias could be determined on a case-by-case basis, e.g. depending on a _diff_ between updated view and original view

-## Enhancing semantic bidirectionalization via shape bidirectionalizer plug-ins

-* takes combination one step further: any syntactic bidirectionalization approach can be _plugged in_ to obtain transformations on shapes
-* generalises approach from lists to arbitrary data types
-* enables bootstrapping in which pluggable bidirectionalisation is itself used as a plug-in
+* approach does not hold_PutPut_ and undoability law, albeit, the two approach on their owd do satisfy these laws

+## Boomerang: Resourceful Lenses for String Data

+* bidirectional transformations over strings, first to tackle the problem for ordered data types: misaligned data in input and output
+* propose collection of lens combinators for strings (based on regular transducers, i.e., union, concatenation, Kleene-star)
+* type system based on regular expressions
+* design of _dictionary lenses_, which is an enrichement of lenses of Foster et al.
+* design of  Boomerang as bidirectional programming language with dictionary lenses at primitive operations
+* defines property of resourcefulness and quasi-oblivious lenses
+* definition of set of string lenses combinators based on typing rules that ensure lens laws
+* tackle problem of previous approaches: mapping by key and not by position
+* quasi-oblivious lenses: let $~$ be an equivalence relation on C, and
+$l$ a lens from $C$ to $A$; $l$ is ~ if its `put` functions ignores differences between equivalent concrete arguments
+* domain and codomain types for dictionary lenses are regular languages, so that it allows precise checking
+*

 # Misc